-How do I feel after I finish a treatment?
+How do I feel after I finish treatment?

-During each session the body releases endorphins, which are hormones that make you feel good and energetic.
-The buoyant effects from each session last at least 6-8 hours and increase with number of treatment sessions.
-Many clients have expressed that they have the best night of sleep after a Cryo session.
+During each session, the body releases endorphins, which are hormones that make you feel good and energetic.
+The buoyant effects from each session lasts at least 6-8 hours and increased with the number of treatment sessions.
+Many clients have expressed that they have the best night of sleep after a cryotherapy session.

 What are the risks of Cryotherapy?

-Whole body Cryotherapy is very well tolerated and has minimal risks.
-Those who are treating for hypertension, or who are pregnant, may not be able to treat using Cryotherapy.
-Fluctuations in blood pressure occur during the procedure by up to 10 points systolically.
+Whole body cryotherapy is very well tolerated and has minimal risks.
+Those who are treating for hypertension, or who are pregnant, may not be able to treat using cryotherapy.
+Fluctuations in blood pressure occur during the procedure by up to 10 points systolic.
 This effect reverses after the end of the procedure as peripheral circulation returns to normal but can be stressful on the heart to those with heart conditions.
-Rare allergic reaction to extreme cold (Reynaud’s disease), anxiety, activation of some viral conditions (cold sores) etc may also be contraindications to use.
+Rare allergic reaction to extreme cold (Reynaud’s disease), anxiety, activation of some viral conditions (cold sores), etc. may also be contraindications to use.
 Let your doctor know of any concerns or conditions before treatment.